Request a Demo Search

 • Inviting prospects to volunteer.
 Empower prospects to see your mission in action and understand exactly how your organization operates and creates the most significant impact possible.

-As you use these opportunities to build your relationships with your major donors, you’ll want to gather some specific information about them, including:
+As you use these opportunities to build major donor relationships, you’ll want to gather some specific information about them, including:

 • Why they give to your organization rather than to a different nonprofit